bpinsard/CoRe/drafts/seq_rep/replies_to_reviewers.md

 2. Elaboration of representational distances.
 The true power of the RSA approach is that you can directly measure the distinctiveness of representations across conditions.
 Yet it is used mainly here as an alternative to traditional decoding methods.
 It would be nice for the authors to show the representational distances across sequences in key regions (e.g., cortical motor clusters, striatum, cerebellum).
 This would give the reader a sense of how training may be altering sequence-related representations.

-*TODO: whut?? run ROI analysis??*
+*TODO: whut?? run ROI analysis?? distance matrix?*

 3. Distinguishing between signal amplitude and representational discriminability.
 The map of clusters that discriminate between any of the four sequences (Figure 2), reveals a pretty standard sensorimotor network.
 Is RSA discriminability really driven by regions with significant task-related BOLD responses as estimated from traditional univariate GLM maps (in contrast to true differences in the covariance pattern of local voxels)?
 How well does the discriminability of the searchlight correlate with local task-related activity maps from univariate GLM?
 If they are correlated, how can you distinguish between searchlight results just being the result of local signal-to-noise differences from results driven by true differences in encoding?

+*TODO: run GLM analysis*

 Related to this was concern that, even after accounting for the potential first-finger effect, there remains potential differences in overall activity levels across the new and old sequences.
 Can this be addressed, especially given the differences in behavioural performance between new and consolidated sequences.
 How much were the overall activities different across the blocks and sequences?).
-Note that the pair-wise dissimilarities between fingers changed quite a bit in different activation levels (= tapping frequencies) (see Fig. 4a), indicating that the direct comparison between thumb/index distance in one tapping frequency and index/little one in another frequency would not be meaningful.
+Note that the pair-wise dissimilarities between fingers changed quite a bit in different activation levels (= tapping frequencies) (see Fig. 4a *which article?*), indicating that the direct comparison between thumb/index distance in one tapping frequency and index/little one in another frequency would not be meaningful.
 The authors could try, for instance, using multivariate pattern angle, which is less affected by pattern scaling (Walther et al., 2016), or assessing the XOR (disjunctive union) of the prevalence of cross-validated distances for the consolidated and the new sequences, avoiding the direct comparison between them.

-*TODO: run GLM analysis*
+*TODO:*

 4. Elaboration of learning mechanisms & dynamics.
 The authors make an extensive effort in the Introduction and Discussion to try to link these results to hippocampus.
 However, there is not a direct assessment of the role of the hippocampus to the rest of the network.
 There is only the observation of a cluster in each hippocampus that reliably distinguishes between the trained and untrained sequences, not an analysis that shows this is driving the rest of the changes in encoding in other areas.

 *The approach that we adopted is a data-driven mapping technique that explores the localized representations of information using an alternative metric and as such does not model interactions between regions.
-The results obtained show the stronger implication in the initial learning phase of the hippocampus, that we discuss in relation to previous studies with conventional measures.*
+The results obtained show the stronger implication in the initial learning phase of the hippocampus, that we discuss in relation to previous studies with conventional measures.
+As per the reviewers comment below, we removed references of our results as network, as we are not conducting any sort of network analysis, such as connectivity.
+We hope that this clarification will improve the reader's understanding of our results.*

 5. Issues with behavioral data:
 One reviewer noted that you have referenced a recent paper that shows movement rate differences that are performed with a single digit do not appreciably alter classification results.
 However, there are likely speed accuracy tradeoff differences between the samples, which may bias classification comparisons.